Doodle Learning: Make Homework Fun & Effective for Kids

 Guidelines That Work

-- Encourage structured doodling—let kids draw diagrams, show thought processes visually, or annotate with quick sketches.
+• Encourage structured doodling—let kids draw diagrams, visualize thought processes, or annotate with quick sketches.
 This engages visual processing without derailing focus.

-- Blend modes of learning.
-Combine written answers with occasional sketch notes or symbols to leverage different types of cognitive encoding.
+• Blend modes of learning.
+Combining written answers with sketch notes leverages different types of cognitive encoding and may improve retention.

 Caveats & Balance